Szczecin: World War II

-During World War II, Stettin was the base for the German 2nd Motorised Infantry Division, which cut across the Polish Corridor and was later used in 1940 as an embarkation point for Operation Weserübung, Germany's assault on Denmark and Norway.
+During World War II, Stettin was the base for the German 2nd Motorised Infantry Division, which cut across the so-called Polish Corridor and was later used in 1940 as an embarkation point for Operation Weserübung, Germany's assault on Denmark and Norway.

 On 15 October 1939, neighbouring municipalities were joined to Stettin, creating Groß-Stettin, with about 380,000 inhabitants, in 1940.
 The city had become the third-largest German city by area, after Berlin and Hamburg.

 As the war started, the number of non-Germans in the city increased as slave workers were brought in.
 The first transports came in 1939 from Bydgoszcz, Toruń and Łódź.
 They were mainly used in a synthetic silk factory near Stettin.
 The next wave of slave workers was brought in 1940, in addition to PoWs who were used for work in the agricultural industry.
 According to German police reports from 1940, 15,000 Polish slave workers lived within the city.

 During the war, 135 forced labour camps for slave workers were established in the city.
 Most of the 25,000 slave workers were Poles, but Czechs, Italians, Frenchmen and Belgians, as well as Dutch citizens, were also enslaved in the camps.
 A Nazi prison was also operated in the city, with forced labour subcamps in the region.

 In February 1940, the Jews of Stettin were deported to the Lublin reservation.
 International press reports emerged, describing how the Nazis forced Jews, regardless of age, condition and gender, to sign away all property and loaded them onto trains headed to the camp, escorted by members of the SA and SS.
 Due to publicity given to the event, German institutions ordered such future actions to be made in a way unlikely to attract public notice.
 The action was the first deportation of Jews from prewar territory in Nazi Germany.

 Allied air raids in 1944 and heavy fighting between the German and Soviet armies destroyed 65% of Stettin's buildings and almost all of the city centre, the seaport, and local industries.
 Polish Home Army intelligence assisted in pinpointing targets for Allied bombing in the area of Stettin.
 The city itself was covered by the Home Army's "Bałtyk" structure, and Polish resistance infiltrated Stettin's naval yards.
-Other activities of the resistance consisted of smuggling people to Sweden.
+Other activities of the resistance consisted of smuggling people, including Polish and British POWs who escaped from German captivity, to Sweden, and distribution of Polish underground press.